-- It can also affect younger people; there are 15,000 people in the UK under the age of 65 who have dementia.
+- can also affect younger people; there are 15,000 people in the UK under the age of 65.

-There is currently no cure for dementia.
-However, drugs and other treatments such as cognitive stimulation (exercising the brain) can improve an individuals functioning and abilities.
+There is currently no cure.
+However, drugs and other treatments such as cognitive stimulation (exercising the brain) can improve functioning and abilities.
 It’s important that the person with dementia and their family get the help and support they need.
-You can find out more about living with dementia in our living well with dementia leaflet (PDF, 4.51 MB).

 - it will ensure you are treated for other possible causes for your symptoms

 - you can access services for support and treatment

 - you can get help and advice from your GP, memory services, social services or the voluntary sector such as Alzheimer’s Society and support groups

 - it allows you to plan for your future

 Doctors are generally able to decide if you have dementia by: